 Lower in sugar than Turkey Hill and higher in fat‚ which is a good thing.
 Consuming more full-fat dairy products has actually been linked to lower rates of obesity and diabetes.
 Experts believe the connection is that full-fat foods take longer for your body to digest, which keeps you fuller longer.
 However, there are better options than this artificially-sweetened tub.

 We like that Thrive has even more calcium than a serving size of typical ice cream (which is usually 15 percent) and more protein (which is typically 4 grams).
 We don’t like that one of the sweeteners, maltitol, has been associated with stomach and abdominal pain, as well as excessive internal gas and flatulence, according to studies in the European Journal of Clinical Nutrition and International Journal of Food Sciences and Nutrition.
 Plus, this sugar-sweetened tub is absurdly high in sugar for a “healthy” ice cream.

 We give Turkey Hill props for leaving out the artificial sweeteners, but we had to dock them for including the emulsifier polysorbate 80.
 A 2016 study published in the journal Cancer Research linked the additive to colon cancer in mice.
 The same team of Georgia State University researchers previously linked the emulsifier with low-grade inflammation in the intestine.
 Not good signs.

 Wink Frozen Desserts Vanilla Bean

-This brand sounds like the perfect diet solution, but upon closer examination of the ingredient list, you see it's just a bunch of molecular gastronomy suspended in water.
-Wink's frozen desserts are low in calories, but they're also low in all nutrients, so why bother?
+This brand sounds like the perfect diet solution, but after one spoonful, your cravings for the real thing will go into overdrive.
+Wink’s frozen desserts are low in calories, but they’re also low in all nutrients and flavor, so why bother?